Alex-Skp/Case-Study-Regression/README.md

 Make a map of areas with more than 650000 price and save the zipcodes ( SQL query)

 make a fake Xtest with these conditions randomized and test against the model to see if these conditions would yield houses of over 650k of value

+King county real estate grading:

+BUILDING GRADE
+Represents the construction quality of improvements.
+Grades run from grade 1 to 13.
+Generally defined as:

+1-3 Falls short of minimum building standards.
+Normally cabin or inferior structure.

+4 Generally older, low quality construction.
+Does not meet code.

+5 Low construction costs and workmanship.
+Small, simple design.

+6 Lowest grade currently meeting building code.
+Low quality materials and simple designs.

+7 Average grade of construction and design.
+Commonly seen in plats and older sub-divisions.

+8 Just above average in construction and design.
+Usually better materials in both the exterior and interior finish work.

+9 Better architectural design with extra interior and exterior design and quality.

+10 Homes of this quality generally have high quality features.
+Finish work is better and more design quality is seen in the floor plans.
+Generally have a larger square footage.

+11 Custom design and higher quality finish work with added amenities of solid woods, bathroom fixtures and more luxurious options.

+12 Custom design and excellent builders.
+All materials are of the highest quality and all conveniences are present.

+13 Generally custom designed and built.
+Mansion level.
+Large amount of highest quality cabinet work, wood trim, marble, entry ways etc.